collective/collective.mockmailhost/README.rst

 from Plone_.
 Simply add this egg to your [test] runner section, and install this product through your ``Layer`` or ``TestCase``.

-.. note:: THIS IS FOR TESTING PURPOSE ONLY, do not use this product on your
+Note
-          running Plone site.
+  THIS IS FOR TESTING PURPOSE ONLY, do not use this product on your running Plone site.
 It replaces the standard MailHost with a Mock MailHost that you can poke at to check email content and recipients.

 Has been tested with Plone 4 but should also work with earlier versions.